groovy-tutorial/groovy-tutorial/book/parts/04_Files/00_Introduction.md

 ---
-Title:	Introduction
+title:	Files
-Description:	Handling file I/O (Input/Output) is a "bread and butter" task for programmers.
+description:	Handling file I/O (Input/Output) is a "bread and butter" task for programmers.
 Groovy builds on Java's strong file handling libraries by adding a number of handy extras.
 ...

 Java originally shipped a library (`java.io`) for handling input and output from elements such as files, network resources and devices.
 A new library, called NIO (`java.nio`), was released in Java 1.4 and extended in Java 7.
 This later extension is usually referred to as NIO.2 but you'll find these classes in the `java.nio` packages.